karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 ```sh
 jmeter -n -t fuel-api-cmd.jmx -l fuel-api-results.jtl
 ```
 This will take a couple of minutes depedending on the number of threads/users you specified.
-In my case I have 5000 threads on `/api/v1/prices` on route.
+In my case I have 6000 threads on `/api/v1/prices` on route.
 After the run is complete, it will generate a *.jtl* file.
 We will need this file for the next section.

 #### Interpreting the results

-Launch the JMeter GUI
+For this walk-through, I will use the JMeter *Aggregate Report*.
+Launch the JMeter GUI, right click on the default *Test Plan > Add > Listener > Aggregate Report*.
+This will take sometime depending on the number of threads/users you have configured.

+Now, how do I make sense of this data?
+I will try to explain the results, but have a look at the links provided on the footnotes to better understand the numbers.
+I will just cover the basics, with the hope that you will read more from the links provided below.

+**Label**: It is the name/URL for the specific HTTP(s) Request.
+In our case we just have 2 correspoding to `/api/v1/login` and `/api/v1/prices`.

+**Samples**: This indicates the number of virtual users/threads per request.

+**Average**: It is the average time taken by all the samples to execute specific label.
+In our case, average time for *Prices Request* is 41164 milliseconds & total average time is 44175 milliseconds.

+**Min**: The shortest time taken by a sample for specific label.
+Out of 6000 samples sent for *Prices Request*, the shortest response time one of the sample had was 90 milliseconds.

+**Max**: The longest time taken by a sample for specific label.
+Out of 6000 samples sent for *Prices Request*, the longest response time one of the sample had was 110285 milliseconds.

+**Error%**: Percentage of Failed requests per Label.

+**Throughput**: Throughput is the number of request that are processed per time unit(seconds, minutes, hours) by the server.
+This time is calculated from the start of first sample to the end of the last sample.
+Larger throughput is better.

+**KB/Sec**: This indicates the amount of data downloaded from server during the performance test execution.
+In short, it is the Throughput measured in Kilobytes per second.

+**90% Line**: 90% of the samples took no more than this time.
+The remaining samples took at least as long as this.
+(90th percentile)

+**95% Line**: 95% of the samples took no more than this time.
+The remaining samples took at least as long as this.
+(95th percentile)

+**99% Line**: 99% of the samples took no more than this time.
+The remaining samples took at least as long as this.
+(99th percentile)

+**Median**: It is the time in the middle of a set of samples result.
+It indicates that 50% of the samples took no more than this time i.e the remainder took at least as long.

 #### References